ATTORNEYS ADVOCATES LITIGATORS

 Alimony or Spousal Maintenance in a Chandler Divorce

 Spousal maintenance, or alimony, is intended to support a spouse who will experience economic difficulties after a divorce.
 Typically, the higher-earning spouse pays spousal maintenance to the low-earning spouse.
+In Arizona, there is no formula for calculating spousal maintenance.
+However, the court takes a number of factors into account when determining spousal maintenance.
+These include:

 • The financial resources of each spouse;